-One of Goldfinger Personal Injury Law’s clients was recently profiled in the Peterborough News x3 for a bar assault claim.
+One of Goldfinger Injury Lawyers’s clients was recently profiled in the Peterborough News x3 for a bar assault claim.
 You can read all about our client’s story in the Peterborough Examiner’s article; the Peterborough This Week’s article; you can watch the footage on CHEX-TV in Peterborough below:

 Thanks to all those in the Peterborough area for reaching out to us with their comments and the positive feedback.
 We appreciate your kind words and encouragement.